Roboskel-Manipulation/trajectory_process_utils/offline_trajectory_process/README.md

 # The offline trajectory process package
-A ROS package for human movement detection and extra filtering of static points at the onset and end of the movement.
+A ROS package for detecting the onset and end of a human movement.
+Optionally, filtering of static points at the beginning and end of the trajectory and smoothing of the entire movement is also available.

 ## Description